liamtbo/Fashion_mnist/README.md

 As we can see here, specifically it looks like after epoch 5, we see the accuracy rate of change severly drop off.
 This phase of training wastes a lost of computing power and time and is often associated with overfitting.
 ![](img/Accuracy_training_data.png) Figure 1

+It does appear that the network continue to trend up, so here one would have to make a choice of valueing computer time/power vs how accurate their network becomes.
+If computing time is a concern one might feel ok with keeping their nueral network at 80% accuracy and stopping at epoch 5-8.
+If computing time is not a concern, then keeping the network at 30 epochs to obtain the last 5% would the be best route.